Retail EDI Glossary

 Customer Experience Management (CEM)

 A business strategy that focuses and redefines the business from the customer viewpoint.
-CEM assumes that products and services are no longer sufficient to satisfy the customer and elevate the value proposition to the level of an experience.
+CEM assumes that products and services are no longer sufficient to satisfy the customer and elevates the value proposition to the level of an experience.
 At the core of the CEM strategy is an organizational experience that defines the value for both employees and customers.

-Data Element
+Data element

-A unit of data for which the definition, identification, representation, and/or permissible values are specified by means of a set of attributes/values.
+A unit of data for which the definition, identification, representation and/or permissible values are specified by means of a set of attributes/values.

-Date Code
+Date code

 Days / Weeks of Supply (WOS)

-Debit Memo
+Debit memo

 Deconsolidation

-Direct Import
+Direct import

-When product is imported directly by the retailer and not through the manufacturer’s authorized agent/distributor.
+Direct product is imported directly by the retailer and not through the manufacturer’s authorized agent/distributor.
 This process allows the retailer to take control of inventory sooner, resulting in lower cost of goods sold and transportation costs.

-Direct Store Delivery (DSD)
+Direct store delivery (DSD)

 Discontinued